Our offers for shore excursions in Oranjestad (Aruba)

 If you would like to explore Oranjestad on your own, the city centre can be reached quickly on foot thanks to the short distances.
 Alternatively, the free tram “Arutram” has been available since 2013.
 This tram commutes from the harbour to the pedestrian zone and stops at 10 stops over a distance of almost 2 kilometres.
 The entire journey takes 10-15 minutes and you can get on and off as often as you like at the stops.

 The official currency on Aruba is the Aruba florin, which is pegged to the US dollar at a fixed exchange rate.
 1 EUR is currently equivalent to about 2 Aruba florins.
 However, an exchange of the currency is usually not necessary.
 As a tourist, one can pay almost everywhere with US dollars.
 You can exchange these before you start your Caribbean cruise.
 Please do not take dollar bills with high value with you, as they are often not accepted.
 Credit cards are also accepted as common means of payment in many places.

 The climate on Aruba is tropical and characterized by the trade wind.
-Temperatures are warm all year round and are usually between 25 and 30 degrees Celsius throughout the year.
+Temperatures are warm all year round and are usually between 77 and 86 Fahrenheit throughout the year.
 The air is mostly dry and pleasant, because every now and then a refreshing breeze blows.
 The driest and most pleasant time for the temperature is between March and September.
 But also the rainy season between October and February is rather harmless with only short showers.
 As a rule, no hurricanes are to be expected as the island lies outside the hurricane belt.
 In the period from December to April is the high season of the island, since in this time most cruise ships moor.
 However, Aruba is a popular holiday destination all year round.